sharma-sourabh3435/transformers/README.md

 # transformers
-## Comparing industrial implementation of transformers with my own implmentation
+## Comparing industrial implementation of transformers with my own implementation